-See Maintenance manual for track adjustment procedure.
+See Maintenance Section for track adjustment procedure.

-Located on the roller frame.
+Located on the roller frames.

-TRAVEL PEDAL LOCK
+TRAVEL LEVERS AND PEDAL LOCK

-Travel pedal lock must be engaged whenever machine is stopped.
-If lock is not engaged, the machine could move unexpectedly when the travel pedals are accidentally contacted resulting in possible personal injury.
+Travel lock must be engaged whenever machine is stopped.
+If lock is not engaged, the machine could move unexpectedly when the travel levers or pedals are accidentally contacted resulting in possible personal injury.